-Timeline (s) Delay (s) Event 0 (1) User inserts a USB flash device in the system, one which has never been indexe 2.8 2.8 (2) UDisks daemon reports a USB flash device has been inserted via D-Bus.
-The u 3.6 0.8 (3) UDisks daemon notifies the partition in the USB Flash has been mounted auto 4.9 1.3 (4a) Media files in the root directory of the USB flash device are shown to the use 5.4 0.5 (4b) Tracker has finished crawling the filesystem to find out all entries in the filesy 6 0.6 (5a) Tracker Extract has metadata for the files that have been returned in the first 46 40 (5b) Tracker Extract finishes gathering metadata for all files in the USB flash devi is just an abstraction in glib, which abstracts the file monitoring functionality, since there are several backends available implementing such functionality depending on the specific operating system.
+A: The monitoring of changes in files and directories of the filesystem is handled internally by Tracker Miner via the GFileMonitor29 API.
+Note GFileMonitor is just an abstraction in glib, which abstracts the file monitoring functionality, since there are several backends available implementing such functionality depending on the specific operating system.
 Note, this mechanism is a very efficient way to get notified about changes on the filesystem, since it is directly provided by the kernel, instead of doing active polling.
 Linux uses the inotify backend.
-For a more detailed view of the inotify API see the tutorial "Monitor filesystem activity with inotify30".
+For a more detailed view of the inotify API see the tutorial "Monitor filesystem activity with inotify"30.